sneuensc/sunbeam/Readme.md

 ### Changelog:

+Nobvember 19, 2020:
+ - added decom step with krakenuniq to remove human and PhiX classified reads

+###### repository cloned by Sam (November 19, 2020)

 #### Development version (future 3.0 release; as of December 2, 2019)

  - New command `sunbeam extend` to automatically install Sunbeam extensions!
 Use like `sunbeam extend https://github.com/sunbeam-labs/sbx_report`